 B. Mayor to Execute Agreements.

-All agreements, contracts, deeds, rights-of-way, and other easements of any nature whatsoever relating to said real and personal property shall be made in the name of the City of Oneonta and executed by the Mayor, after majority vote of the Common Council authorizing the same.
-(Why is in this section?-JN question following re-reading.
-Should it be in C-15)
+All agreements, contracts, deeds, rights-of-way, and other easements of any nature whatsoever relating to said real and personal property shall be made in the name of the City of Oneonta and executed by the Mayor, after majority vote of the Common Council authorizing the same

 § C-39.
 OFFICIAL NEWSPAPER